masucci/NN4M-Project-TrendyApp/README.md

 In this project, I've displayed all the items in a TableView.
 I also added some features like, Dark mode, different labels to improve the UX/UI.
 I also added the Reachability file (provided by Ashley Mills https://github.com/ashleymills/Reachability.swift) that gave me the possibility to inform the user, with a different screen, if there is no connection.

-I added some style creating a logo with illustrator and choosing a the right color palette for the target market.
+The logo was created with illustrator.

 I was careful to write a clean code, refactoring and do some improvements after the first writing.
 Hoping that is good for you.
 Thanks a lot.:smile: